Awad235/Sensor-Driven-Adaptive-Sanitation-Protocol/README.md

 ## Overview

 The Sensor-Driven Adaptive Sanitation Protocol is an IoT-based hygiene monitoring system built on the NodeMCU ESP32-S platform.
-It uses gas, IR, and moisture sensors to detect sanitation issues in public restrooms in real time.
+It uses gas and IR sensors to detect sanitation issues in public restrooms in real time.
 The system automates exhaust fan control, provides staff alerts through a buzzer and LCD display, and includes keypad-based authentication for cleaning staff acknowledgment.
 All sensor data is processed locally and can be transmitted to a cloud dashboard for centralized monitoring.

 The system ensures continuous environmental monitoring of air quality, floor conditions, and occupancy while enforcing staff accountability through secure PIN verification.
 This provides a reliable, automated solution for maintaining hygiene standards in high-traffic public facilities.